-Whether you are looking at Bill Gates and Steve Jobs, Google, Facebook, or the old school NASA who put men on the moon, these people and organizations all have one big thing in common (other than technology): they all have synergy.
+Whether you are looking at Bill Gates and Steve Jobs, Google, Facebook, NASA who put men on the moon, these people and organizations all have one big thing in common (other than technology): they all have synergy.
 I have read countless books on what it means to be a leader or a success, and I have done my share of observations.
-This one common theme seems to always raise to the top.
+This one common theme seems to always rise to the top.

 There is a real, almost unstoppable power that accompanies people who come together for a common goal.
 Yet, in our recent history, I have seen a culture shift from the entrepreneurial spirit, which often encompasses collaboration and the bringing together of minds and resources, to the idea now coined as solopreneur.
 The idea behind the solopreneur is that people can be successful islands all by themselves.
 There is pride in the tenacity of the “I can do it myself” attitude.
 But, is this idea really productive?

 By and large, I can still point to almost any successful person or organization and show you a spirit of teamwork, collaboration, and sharing ideas at the core.
 Of course, there are always exceptions, but I prefer to play to the odds.
 There are a whole lot more unsuccessful solopreneurs than successful ones.
 For this reason, I would rather take my chances with the dreaded team than go at it alone.

 By surrounding yourself with other talented people, not only does each person benefit from the others skills, but there is also motivation and accountability in a team.
 It is harder to push something off when you know there are others counting on you.
 There is also an unexplainable level of excitement about the work that you are doing when you get to share it with others.
 This excitement, or synergy, combined with all the extra talents, ideas, and resources is what sets the successful from the mediocre.
 It is what distinguishes the winners from the losers.